Standard Health Physicals

 The candidate would be instructed on safe technique in the performance of each task.
 This testing may also identify weaknesses, or unsafe practice in the process of completing the tasks performed.
 Those weaknesses or unsafe practices would be noted in report to employer.

 Physical ability tests can also be used to determine whether an employee is able to return to work after an injury, medical procedure, or other incident.

-The WSorkSTEP Employment Testing Program was developed originally by physical therapists over a decade ago to effectively reduce work place injuries.
-The use of WorkSTEPS placement physicals can save employers as much as 80% in first year injury costs.
+The WorkSTEPS Employment Testing Program was developed originally by a physical therapists over a decade ago to effectively reduce workplace injuries.
+The use of WorkSTEPS placement physicals can save employers as much as 80% in first-year injury costs.
 It also conforms to EEOC guidelines for the Americans with Disabilities Act (ADA).
-Collection and interpretation of specific data using stringent medical and scientific protocols allows the employer to match an employee with a job which they will be capable of performing successfully, reducing work place injury and decreasing employee turnover.
+Collection and interpretation of specific data using stringent medical and scientific protocols allows the employer to match an employee with a job which they will be capable of performing successfully, reducing workplace injury and decreasing employee turnover.